ccicconetti/ccicconetti.github.io/cloudcom2018.md

 1. communication between edge nodes may happen through (wireless) access network technologies, which have limited bandwidth and may incur significant transfer delays;
 2. since the edge devices are not (anywhere) as powerful as the application servers in a data centre and there is a (potentially) high communication overhead for synchronisation, scaling the virtual machines/containers required for the execution of lambda functions is complex and expensive.

-**The scientific challenge is: realising a lightweight dispatch of lambda function requests in a network made of devices with limited computational capabilities and connectivity.**
+**The scientific challenge is: realising a lightweight & scalable dispatch of lambda function requests in a network made of devices with limited computational capabilities and connectivity.**

 ![Architecture](pictures/cloudcom2018.png)